The state of the atmosphere, to the degree that it is hot or cold, wet or dry, calm or stormy, clear or cloudy.

 Is time of the year a factor on the risk of catching a common cold?

-I've heard this from my father and I feel like I've experienced it personally, but I can't tell ...
+I've heard this from my father and I feel like I've experienced it personally, but I can't tell whether or ...

 votes